edgexfoundry/edgex-docs/docs_src/security/Ch-AddGatewayUserRemotely.md

 # Adding EdgeX API Gateway Users Remotely

 !!! edgey "EdgeX 2.1"
     Want to know what's new in EdgeX 2.1 (Jakarta)?
-If you are already familiar with EdgeX, look for the EdgeX 2.1 emoji (`Edgey` - the EdgeX mascot) throughout the documentation - [like the one on this page](#the-ireland-release) outlining what's in the Ireland release.
+If you are already familiar with EdgeX, look for the EdgeX 2.1 emoji (`Edgey` - the EdgeX mascot) throughout the documentation outlining what's new.
 These sections will give you a summary of what's new in each area of the documentation.

 Starting in EdgeX Ireland, the API gateway administrative interface is exposed by the `/admin` sub-URL of the gateway.
 Using this interface, and a special admin-only JWT, it is possible to remotely add gateway users.